siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

    is not mandatory.
 The inputs can be provided as keywords argument when you launch the calculation, passing the calculation class as the first argument::
         run(SiestaCalculation, structure=s, pseudos=pseudos, kpoints = kpoints, ...)
+   same syntax for the command ``submit``.

 A large set of examples covering some standard cases are in the folder aiida_siesta/examples/plugins/siesta.
 They can be run with::
-        runaiida example_name.py {--send, --dont-send}
+        runaiida example_name.py {--send, --dont-send} code@computer

 The parameter --dont-send will activate the "dry run" option.
 In that case a test folder (submit_test) will be created, containing all the files that aiida generates automatically.
 The parameter --send will submit the example to the daemon.
-One of the two parameter needs to be present to run the script.
-Optionally, a second argument containing the name of the code (code@computer) to use can be passed to the script.
-Alternatively the name of the code can be changed inside the script.
+One of the two options needs to be present to run the script.
+The second argument contains the name of the code (code@computer) to use in the calculation.
+It must be a previously set up code, corresponding to a siesta executable.

 Outputs
 -------

 There are several output nodes that can be created by the plugin, according to the calculation details.
-All output nodes can be accessed with the ``calculation.out`` method.
+All output nodes can be accessed with the ``calculation.outuputs`` method.

-The output parser takes advantage of the structured output available in Siesta as a Chemical Markup Language (CML) file.
-The CML-writer functionality should be compiled in and active in the run!
+..
+The output parser takes advantage of the structured output available
+.. in Siesta as a Chemical Markup Language (CML) file.
+The CML-writer
+.. functionality should be compiled in Siesta.
+AiiDA then takes care automitically
+.. to include the right keywords in the siesta.fdf in order to prodeuce the
+..
+CML file.

 * **output_parameters** :py:class:`Dict <aiida.orm.Dict>`